This easy Vegan Brazilian Cheese Bread uses tapioca starch, potato, olive oil, and spices to make a dairy-free pão de queijo. Gluten-free.

 Brazilian cheese bread, or pão de queijo, while made up mostly of tapioca starch (and naturally gluten-free!), is also, as the name suggests, heavy on the cheese.

-While the traditional Brazilian recipe uses parmesan cheese sometimes mixed with a second cheese, this recipe relies on nutritional yeast and potato to fit not just gluten-free, but dairy-free and egg-free dietary needs too.
+But this recipe relies on nutritional yeast and potato to fit not just gluten-free, but dairy-free and egg-free dietary needs too.

-Intrigued?
 I must warn you, each little chewy cheese puff is highly addictive.
 It might just become one of your favorite recipes!

 Jump to: